 This software appears to be crucial to YouTube's operations and I wouldn't be surprised to see many of its improvements work their way into services like BigQuery in the future.
 If the two orders-of-magnitude performance improvements were realised in a re-run of my BigQuery benchmark it would put its single-query performance on par with many GPU databases.

-Google do deserve open source community credit for at least employing Aniket Mokashi, one of the authors of the Procella paper.
+Google does deserve open source community credit for at least employing Aniket Mokashi, one of the authors of the Procella paper.
 Aniket is a Google staffer that's worked both at YouTube and on Google Cloud's Managed Hadoop offering "Dataproc".
 Aniket has been involved significantly in at least five Hadoop projects: the core Hadoop project itself, Hive, Pig, Parquet and Avro.

-I've witnessed ground-breaking papers published by Google turn into great Hadoop projects and I'm hoping this paper helps move the open source data community forward as well.
+I've witnessed ground-breaking papers published by Google turn into great Hadoop projects and I'm hoping this paper helps move the open-source data community forward as well.